Finding income in an evolving yield environment

-Given the current market conditions, it can be challenging to generate income, find liquidity and preserve real (inflation adjusted) capital over longer periods.
-Indeed, Canada’s broad fixed income market currently generates an average annual yield of around 1.7%.
-This is below the 2% mid-point of the Bank of Canada’s target inflation range of 1% to 3%.
+Given the evolving market conditions, it can be challenging to generate income, find liquidity and preserve real (inflation adjusted) capital over longer periods.
+In fact, Canada’s broad fixed income market generates an average annual yield of around 1.9%*.
+This is just below the 2% mid-point of the Bank of Canada’s target inflation range of 1% to 3%.

-Canada’s broad fixed income market has a strong bias towards high-quality, lower- yielding government issues.
-And it has a fairly narrow corporate opportunity set, challenging the longer-term return and income generation potential of this traditional core building block.
+Within Canada’s fixed income market there is a strong bias towards high-quality, lower-yielding government issues.
+But Canada’s corporate bond market is much smaller.
+This results in fewer options to derive longer-term returns and income generation domestically from this traditional core building block.

-We believe that over the long-term fixed income will continue to play a pivotal role in portfolio protection.
-As such, we continue to take a holistic view of fixed income within the broader portfolio, believing that while interest rates are historically low, fixed income should continue to support portfolio protection and diversification.
-In addition, positioning within the fixed income market is equally important.
-And given today’s market conditions, this makes understanding the role of various underlying components of a fixed income portfolio more critical than ever.
-To that end, the role of multiple building blocks, return sources and tactical asset allocation will be key to navigating the current yield environment.
+Over the long-term, diversifying with fixed income could continue to play a pivotal role in portfolio protection.
+This makes positioning within the fixed income market equally important.
+And given the outlook for interest rates, understanding the role of the various underlying components of a fixed income portfolio, is more critical than ever.
+To that end, multiple building blocks, return sources and tactical asset allocation will be key to navigating this changing yield environment.

 Information contained in this document is provided for information purposes only and is not intended to provide specific financial, tax, insurance, investment, legal or accounting advice and should not be relied upon in that regard.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any investment fund managed or sub-advised by SLGI Asset Management Inc. These views are not to be considered as investment advice nor should they be considered a recommendation to buy or sell securities.